 A celebration just isn’t the same without a classic chocolate cake, and this beautiful bake is guaranteed to satisfy any chocoholic!
-Four layers of light, boozy chocolate sponge sandwiched with soft chocolate mousse and topped with rich chocolate icing and chocolate vermicelli.
+Four layers of light, boozy chocolate sponge sandwiched with soft chocolate mousse and decorated with rich chocolate cream and vermicelli.
 A cake definitely worth celebrating!

-- First, prepare the mousse filling.
-Break up the chocolate, put in a bowl over a pan of gently simmering water.
-Meanwhile soak the gelatine in a little cold water for 10 minutes.
+- Next, prepare the mousse filling.
+Melt the chocolate in a heatbowl over a pan of gently simmering water.
+Meanwhile soak the gelatine leaves in a little cold water for 10 minutes.

-- Heat 300ml (1/2pt) of the cream to just below boiling point.
-Remove the gelatine leaves from the water, squeeze them dry, then add to the hot cream, stirring until they are melted.
+- Heat 300ml (½pt) of the cream to just below boiling point.
+Remove the gelatine leaves from the water, squeeze them dry, then add to the hot cream, stirring in until dissolved.
 Whisk into the melted chocolate until smooth.
 Add the butter, a little at a time, and beat in until smooth.
-Allow to cool at room temperature while you make the sponges.
+Leave to cool at room temperature while you make the sponges.

-- Place the eggs and caster sugar in a large mixing bowl and whisk with an electric mixer until you have a thick, mousse-like consistency that holds a trail when the whisk is lifted.
+- Put the eggs and sugar in a large mixing bowl and whisk with an electric mixer until you have a thick, mousse-like consistency that holds a trail when the whisk is lifted.

 - Sift the flour and cocoa powder over the egg mixture.
-Then, using a large metal spoon, fold gently, trying not to knock out the air.
-Divide the mix between the sandwich tins and bake for 12-14 minutes until just firm to the touch and a skewer inserted into the middle comes out clean.
-Leave to cool for 5 minutes, then turn the cakes onto a wire rack to cool and peel off the baking paper and leave to cool completely.
+Then fold gently with a large metal spoon, trying not to knock out the air.
+Divide between the sandwich tins and bake for 12-14 minutes, until just firm to the touch and a skewer inserted into the middle comes out clean.
+Leave to cool for 5 minutes, then turn the cakes onto a wire rack, peel off the baking paper and leave to cool completely.

-- Pour 150ml (1/4pt) of the mousse mixture into a bowl, add the remaining 150ml (1/4pt) double cream, and whisk until it forms soft peaks.
-Place in the fridge to cool.
+- To make the chocolate cream pour 150ml (¼pt) of the mousse mixture into a bowl, add the remaining 150ml (¼pt) double cream, and whisk until it forms soft peaks.
+Chill in the fridge.

-- Whisk the pasteurised egg whites to form stiff peaks, then fold into the remaining larger amount of chocolate mousse.
-Cool for 20-30 minutes in the fridge, until thickened but not set.
+- Whisk the pasteurised egg whites to form stiff peaks, then fold into the remaining chocolate mousse.
+Chill for 20-30 minutes in the fridge, until thickened but not set.

 - To assemble the cake, place one sponge into the springform tin.
 Drizzle with 1 tbsp brandy or liqueur.
-Whisk the mousse mixture until thick and spread half over the sponge.
-Top with another sponge, drizzle with brandy or liqueur, spoon over the rest of the mousse and top with the last sponge, again drizzling with brandy or liqueur.
-Place in the fridge to set for at least 2 hours.
+Whisk the egg-mousse mixture until thick then spread half over the sponge.
+Top with another sponge, drizzle 1 tbsp brandy or liqueur, spoon over the rest of the mousse and top with the last sponge, drizzling with the remaining brandy or liqueur.
+Chill in the fridge for at least 2 hours to set.

-- Remove the cake tin and peel away the baking parchment.
-Spread the icing around the sides of the cake, then press the strands of chocolate vermicelli around the base.
+- Remove the cake tin and peel away the baking paper.
+Spread chocolate cream around the sides of the cake then press chocolate vermicelli around the base.
 Spread the remaining chocolate on top.
 Use some piping bag fitted with an open star nozzle to pipe rosettes, if you like.